renzjared/egg-roll/README.md

     * The Top 10 scores of each game level is stored in a JSON file.
 This allows for a persistent leaderboard, meaning that the high scores are still available for the next time the game is run.
  * **A Fancier User Interface**
     * The display interface of the game levels itself was also improved.
 For instance, the name of the game level is displayed on the header row.
 Horizontal dividers also separate different sections of the game screen.
+    * A separate function for creating tables (`terminal_utils/create_table`) was also developed to facilitate the creation of dynamic terminal-based tables.
  * **Formatted Text Displays**
     * Text coloring and styling is applied on various menus of the game using the [`termcolor`](https://github.com/termcolor/termcolor) library.
     * Some texts are also centered horizontally to enhance formatting and readability (makes use of terminal dimensions).